What Is PCI?

 - Self-Assessment: Questionnaires that are used to help determine whether a business is PCI compliant.

 - PIN Transaction Security: A set of requirements for device vendors and manufacturers of card-accepting devices.
 This also includes a list of approved transaction devices that can legally take an individual’s PIN.

 - Payment Application Data Security Standards: This consists of a list of validated payment applications to ensure that software vendors develop secure payment applications that protect cardholders and businesses.

 The PCI SSC also established public resources for individuals to protect themselves from potential fraud.
 These resources include:

 - Lists of Qualified Security Assessors: These independent security organizations have been qualified to create lists of businesses that adhere to the PCI Standards.

-- Payment Application Qualified Security Assessors: The PCI SSC has created an in-depth program for security companies seeking to become a payment application qualified assessor; these security companies need to be recertified every year.
+- Payment Application Qualified Security Assessors: The PCI SSC has created an in-depth program for security companies seeking to become payment application qualified assessors; these security companies need to be recertified every year.

 - Approved Scanning Vendors: These organizations ensure that businesses have regular network scans to detect any vulnerabilities.

 - Internal Security Assessor: This designation creates standards that an internal security auditor professional must meet to work for a qualifying company.

 The Standards of PCI DSS Compliance